PEPPER GROWING TIPS

 The fish fertilizer can be fed frequently, and never burns.
 We usually feed our plants every 3 weeks during the growing season until they start to flower.

-Habaneros and Scotch bonnets, especially, absolutely will need calcium many times during the growing season, in the form of bonemeal, a few Tablespoon per plant.
+Habaneros, Scotch bonnets, Trinidads and the other Super-Hots absolutely will need calcium many times during the growing season, in the form of bonemeal, a few Tablespoon per plant.
 Scatter the bonemeal around each plant, and water in.
 You can tell when you need calcium if the plants stop growing and if young leaves start to pucker---they are running out of calcium to build new leaves.

 BONEMEAL is available at any hardware store, and if they do not have it on the shelf, they can easily order it for you.
 Bone meal is usually used for roses, and give each plant a sprinkle of bone meal every 2-4 weeks during the growing season.